This article describes the steps on how to resolve the "Managed by Other" status on the Remote Management Service (https://network.unifi.ui.com/).

 If the issue is still not resolved, you may want to collect more information to help pinpoint the exact issue.
 To do this:

-- Go to Settings >Maintenance > Services > Log Level, change Cloud Access to Debug, and click Apply.
+- Go to Settings >Maintenance > Services > Log Level, change Remote Access to Debug, and click Apply.

-- Attempt to disable and re-enable the Cloud Access again, once finished, grab the server.log file from the controller and look for error messages related to Cloud Access.
+- Attempt to disable and re-enable the Remote Access again, once finished, grab the server.log file from the controller and look for error messages related to Remote Access.
 If you need help locating that file you can use this article in the section How to View Log Files: UniFi Network Controller.

 - After you enable logs you can also find then in the Insights tab filtering by controller logs and you can download from here too.